JPBrickhouse/3-JavaScript-Password-Generator/README.md

     - Using a query selector, the HTML document's textarea (which had an id = "password" and placeholder text of "Your Secure Password") would get assigned to the variable "passwordText"
     - Then, the value of the variable "passwordText" would receive the value contained in the variable "password"
     - The value of the variable "passwordText" (aka, the generated password from the function "generatePassword") gets printed back on the HTML document in the textarea

 #### Our task was to create the generatePassword function

+##### This concerns the ORIGINAL generatePassword function, as contained in javascript "script.js"
 - To start, the function initilizes an object ("dataV1") with four arrays, containing the following types of characters:
     - Uppercase letters
     - Lowercase letters